眾生無邊誓願度

 The Difference Between Dvesha in Mental Consciousness and Dvesha in the Mind Faculty

-Question: When anger arises, does the manas (mind faculty) generate anger simultaneously with the consciousness, or is it only the consciousness that generates anger?
+Question: When anger arises, does the manas generate anger simultaneously with the consciousness, or is it only the consciousness that generates anger?
 What is the manas doing at that time?
-Why, even after consciousness has rationally understood the matter that provoked anger through right view, does the mind still feel depressed and painful?
+Why, even after the consciousness has already understood the matter that provoked anger through right view, does the mind still feel deeply distressed and painful?
 Is the manas still fixated on that matter?
 Or is the manas not involved?
-The principles of the matter are quickly understood by consciousness, yet only after the manas also comprehends them does the mind suddenly feel liberated and comfortable.
-But this depression dissipates very slowly.
-Is it because the manas cannot understand principles as quickly as consciousness?
+The consciousness quickly comprehends the reasoning of the matter, and once the manas also understands it, the mind suddenly feels liberated and comfortable.
+But why does this distress fade so slowly?
+Is it because the manas cannot grasp the reasoning as quickly as the consciousness?

-When the manas generates anger, it is genuine anger; when only consciousness is angry, it is false anger.
-Genuine anger from the manas has various manifestations: facial expressions like flushing and neck bulging, verbal actions like harsh speech, bodily postures like fuming with anger or even physical violence.
-These are all co-created by consciousness and body consciousness, produced in accordance with the manas's mental activities, fully expressing the manas's mental state.
-When consciousness alone is angry, it occurs when consciousness perceives a situation as somewhat unsatisfactory, but the manas feels indifferent and remains calm.
-This kind of anger lacks force, does not lead to serious actions, and is merely an act.
+When the manas generates anger, it is genuine anger; when only the consciousness is angry, it is false anger.
+Genuine anger from the manas has various manifestations, such as facial expressions like flushing red and neck bulging, verbal actions like harsh speech, bodily postures like quivering with rage or even resorting to violence.
+These are all co-created by the consciousness and the body consciousness, acting in accordance with the manas's mental activity, fully expressing the manas's mental state.
+When the consciousness alone is angry, it is because while discerning a situation, it finds it somewhat unsatisfactory, but the manas feels indifferent and remains calm.
+This kind of anger lacks force and will not lead to serious actions; it is merely a superficial display.

-However, their reactions after anger differ, with varying levels of awareness.
-Consciousness may immediately reflect upon itself, observing these actions and manifestations.
-Consciousness might recognize that anger is wrong, and it can quickly understand why it is wrong through reasoning.
-Although consciousness understands, the manas does not yet comprehend.
-It remains angry, fuming.
-Consciousness may say: "Don't be angry, don't be angry, it was our own fault to begin with."
-Even with this advice, the manas still does not understand and remains angry.
-Sometimes the manas completely loses control, wanting to hit someone.
-Consciousness says: "Don't hit, hitting is bad."
-But the manas does not listen, so while saying "don't hit," it raises a hand and strikes anyway.
-Thus, even when consciousness is rational and understands principles, it may not necessarily control the manas.
-If the manas insists on acting out, consciousness has no choice but to assist and cooperate, compelled to obey the command of the manas, its master.
+However, the reactions of the two after anger arises differ, and their levels of awakening are different.
+The consciousness may immediately reflect upon itself, observing these actions and behaviors.
+The consciousness might recognize that anger is wrong, and it can quickly understand why it is wrong through reasoning.
+Although the consciousness comprehends this, the manas still does not understand, so it remains angry, seething inside.
+The consciousness might say, "Don't be angry, don't be angry, it was originally our own fault."
+Even if the consciousness says this, the manas still does not comprehend and continues to be angry.
+Sometimes, the manas cannot control its urge to lash out and hit someone.
+The consciousness might say, "Don't hit people, hitting is bad."
+But the manas does not listen, so while saying "don't hit," it raises its hand and strikes anyway.
+Therefore, even when the consciousness is rational and understands the principle, it may not necessarily control the manas.
+If the manas insists on acting out, the consciousness has no choice but to assist and cooperate with it, compelled to obey the command of the master, the manas.

-Our mental activities are divided into the level of consciousness and the level of the manas.
+Our mental behaviors are divided into the level of consciousness and the level of manas.
 The level of consciousness is passive and must obey the will of the manas.
-For consciousness to dominate, it must influence and successfully condition the manas.
-Only then can the manas make decisions that align with consciousness's thoughts.
-If consciousness fails to condition the manas, and the manas persists in acting according to its own mental tendencies, then no amount of persuasion from consciousness is useful.
-Telling it not to be angry has no effect—it remains angry.
-Telling it not to act a certain way is futile—it insists on doing so.
+For the level of consciousness to take charge, it must influence and successfully condition the manas.
+Only then will the manas make decisions and act in accordance with the consciousness's thoughts.
+If the consciousness fails to condition the manas, and the manas still insists on acting according to its own mental inclinations, then no matter how much the consciousness advises, it is useless.
+Telling it not to be angry, it remains angry; telling it not to act a certain way, it insists on doing so anyway.
 There is no alternative.
-Helpless, consciousness complies while objecting.
-To say one thing but do another means the manas refuses to heed consciousness's advice, acts willfully, and cannot act according to consciousness's instructions, resulting in inconsistent mental and physical actions.
+The consciousness, helpless, goes along with it.
+Saying one thing but doing another occurs because the manas refuses to heed the consciousness's advice, acts willfully, and cannot act according to what the consciousness says, resulting in inconsistency between mind and action.

 ——Master Sheng-Ru's Teachings